 4 min read

 Coffee to-go, newspapers, monthly rent—whether we know it or not, we’re paying VAT every day.
 Because VAT is already included in the price of most goods, we rarely notice it.
-Did you know that in Austria, customers pay 20% VAT on drinks, 13% on hotel accommodation, and just 10% on groceries?
+Did you know that in Austria, customers pay 20% VAT on most drinks, 13% for cinema tickets, and just 10% on groceries?
 The reason for this is that the country has three different tax rates: one standard VAT rate and two reduced VAT rates.
 Which tax rate applies when is—like Austrian tax law itself—rather complex.
 But don’t worry, you’ll find everything you need to know about VAT in Austria here.

 What is VAT?

 VA—or value-added tax—is a consumption tax, meaning it’s a tax that end consumers pay on all goods, products, and services.
 Ultimately, it’s the consumer who pays the actual tax on items they buy or services they use—unless they’re freelance.
 Companies add VAT to the price of their goods and services and then pass it on to the tax office.
 But at this point, the tax is referred to as sales tax instead of value-added tax.
 Companies can claim some of their sales tax back from the tax office through input tax deduction.
 So, essentially, “value added tax”, “sales tax,” and “input tax” all refer to the same type of tax, just at different points in the process.

 In Austria, you pay VAT on the following:

 - Rentals and leasing

 There are rare cases where VAT does not apply in Austria, such as for investment advice and various cultural institutions.
 Medical treatments, psychotherapists, and midwives are also exempt.
 But apart from these few exceptions, VAT must be paid on all goods and services sold.
 The amount depends on the applicable rates—let’s take a look at what these are.